• Skip to primary navigation

 When you think of payment processing, PayPal is probably one of the first brands that come to mind.
 The company has years of experience in the online payments space and enables a business to accept payments in a variety of ways.

-The simple payment gateway service allows a small business to create a hosted checkout page or you can use PayPal Here for in-person payment processing.
+The simple payment gateway service enables a business to create a hosted checkout page or you can use PayPal Here for in-person payment processing.
 The platform charges similar fees to Stripe, is very straightforward, and comes with a free mobile app.

 Key Features